 Consider the conversation between a parent and their child preparing to apply for college.
-According to a 2016 Kaplan Test Prep survey, 35% of college admissions officers in the U.S. reported looking at the social media accounts of applicants to learn more about them.10 More specifically, 25% of those officers said they often did so during the application process, an 11% increase from the previous year.
+According to a 2018 Kaplan Test Prep survey, 25% of college admissions officers in the U.S. reported looking at the social media accounts of applicants to learn more about them.10 Privacy concerns and the inability to find the prospective students online are possible contributing reasons.

 As the digital landscape continues to evolve, the way your family relates to it will also have to change.
 But by instilling online awareness early on, you can help make sure that your children’s reputations—and your family’s—remain intact.

 A private wealth advisor can help you get started.

 1 “Most U.S. teens who use cellphones do it to pass time, connect with others, learn new things” Fact Tank, Pew Research August 2019.